Shubham Mamgain

 I am a science-enthusiast who like to learn about the evolution of the universe and deeply fascinated with the effort made in field of Astrophysics in the last two centuries.

-My source of motivation to study comes from the realization that we, the living beings, functioning continuously due to the established complex network of billions of interacting microscopic organisms inside of our body, yet at fundamental level, each of them composed of a set of atoms of the periodic table.
-Since each distinct element is the product of nuclear fusion reaction occurring at the core of the stars, directly reminding us the fact that what appears distant out, is not so different than what we have inside.
+My source of motivation to study comes from the realization that we, the living beings, functioning continuously due to a well-defined established complex network of microscopic organisms inside of our body, yet at the fundamental level, each of them composed of a set of atoms of the periodic table.
+The type of interactions between the atoms regulated by temperature and pressure, at STP they could form molecules by sharing electrons, at high temperature they can be ionized and at extreme temperature they even can convert into each other by nuclear process.

 Phone: +49 331 7499 687